 This is a field course with field trips and activities on Mondays.
 All field trips are to local restoration sites within San Mateo, Santa Clara, Santa Cruz, and Alameda Counties.
-Some field trips are case studies, which are presented by student groups prior to the field trip.
+Some field trips are case studies, which are presented by student groups prior to the field trip as well as in the field.
+This will require students to be familiar with their sites prior to their field trip in order to conduct successful lecture and field presentations.
 It is the student's responsibility to find time in their schedule to visit their case study site outside of school hours.
 Carpooling is critical for restricted parking at field sites.
 Other field trips are more active in order to give students hands-on experience with restoration techniques.